RickCogley/RCC-Hugo2015/content/post/20151204-ucan-new-words-and-buzzwords-japan-2015.md

 This means "explosive buying" (2), and was meant to describe the voracious buying done by visitors to Japan from China.
 Well-off Chinese come to Japan, buy suitcases, and fill them full of goodies to take back.

-### Torippuru Surii
+### Toripuru Surii

-The "triple three" (3) is a seasonal baseball record, when a player bats better than .300, hits more than 30 home runs, and steals more than 30 bases, hence 3-3-3 for the triple.
+The "triple three" (3) is a seasonal baseball record, when a player bats better than .300, hits more than 30 home runs, and steals more than 30 bases, hence 3-3-3 for the triple-three name.
 Tetsuto Yamada of the Tokyo Yakult Swallows and Yuki Yanagita of the SoftBank Hawks achieved this rare feat.

+There's a Japanese [page on Wikipedia](https://ja.wikipedia.org/wiki/%E3%83%88%E3%83%AA%E3%83%97%E3%83%AB%E3%82%B9%E3%83%AA%E3%83%BC) that lists the record-holders.
+Having two in one year is rare, and it happened in 1950 in Japan, and a little more regularly in the US major leagues.
+The US majors even had a year in which _three_ players achieved this: 2011.
+The player with the most triple-threes is Barry Bonds, at 3.

 ## Selections from the Top Ten